ericyd/blog/content/2024-09-07-i-am-a-technician-not-a-strategist.md

 Wow that's wild, 7 months passed and I wrote nothing.

 Of course, this isn't an apology for being absent, because nobody noticed.
-If ~~a tree falls~~ you stop publishing ~~in the woods~~ to a blog that nobody reads, ~~does anybody hear it~~ does anybody give two fucks?
+If ~~a tree falls~~ you stop publishing ~~in the woods~~ to a blog that nobody reads, ~~does it make a sound~~ does anybody give two fucks?
 No.

 Luckily that isn't the point of this blog.
 The point is a reflection on my career strengths.